Why Pursue Biblical and Theological Studies?

 Conferences, Lectures and Colloquiums

-The Biblical and Theological Studies department hosts many lectures and several conferences each year featuring speakers from many disciplines of theology including the popular Wheaton Theology Conference.
+The School of Biblical and Theological Studies hosts many lectures and several conferences each year featuring speakers from many disciplines of theology including the popular Wheaton Theology Conference.

 Wheaton is home to a robust archeological collection housed on the fifth floor of the Billy Graham Center.